 The Keonehe'ehe'e (Sliding Sands) Trail at Haleakala National Park in Maui, Hawaii is a strenuous 8.7 mile out-and-back hike from the visitors center down to the Haleakala Crater floor and is one of two trails that lead down to the crater floor.
 The trail gives you stunning views into the crater throughout the entire hike, so you don't need to hike down very far if you're only looking for views.

 This trail technically runs almost to the other end of the crater (about 8 miles one-way), but we had just enough time on our day hike to complete this as an 8.7-mile out-and-back trek.
 Before beginning your hike, visitors must be aware of the hazards of hiking into the Haleakala Crater.
-The trailhead sits at about 9,700 feet and heads downhill for about 4 miles descending 2,500 feet.
+The trailhead sits at about 9,700 feet and heads downhill for about 4 miles descending 2,500 feet to the crater floor.
 At these elevations, hikers need to acclimate to the thin atmosphere before doing any strenuous hikes.
 It's recommended to take short walks around the summit or visitors center before heading into the crater for at least 30 minute before your descent; however, everyone's different and elevation sickness is still a concern regardless.
 On this trip, elevation sickness was not an issue until we began our ascent out of the crater, so keep this in mind when planning how far you want to hike in.

 Cinder Cones: Along the descent you'll see a multitude of cinder cones (steep hills of volcanic material built up around lava vents) including Ka Lu'u o ka 'O'o, Pu'u o Pele, Kama'oli'i, Pu'u o Maui, and Halali'i.
 Many of these are colored black, red, a mix of both, and can have a colorful mixture near the tops of the cones.